DefCon-007/hypertrack-placeline-android/README.md

         keyPassword=<Key Password>
    ```

-## Usage
-### To build live location sharing within your own app

-Follow [this step-by-step tutorial](https://www.hypertrack.com/tutorials/live-location-sharing-android-messaging-app) that will walk you through how you can embed this code in your app.

-## Documentation
+# Documentation
-For detailed documentation of the APIs, customizations and what all you can build using HyperTrack, please visit the official [docs](https://docs.hypertrack.com/).
+For detailed documentation of the APIs, customizations and what all you can build using HyperTrack, please visit the official [docs](https://www.hypertrack.com/docs).

-## Contribute
+# Contribute
 Feel free to clone, use, and contribute back via [pull requests](https://help.github.com/articles/about-pull-requests/).
 We'd love to see your pull requests - send them in!
 Please use the [issues tracker](https://github.com/hypertrack/hypertrack-live-android/issues) to raise bug reports and feature requests.

 We are excited to see what live location feature you build in your app using this project.
 Do ping us at help@hypertrack.io once you build one, and we would love to feature your app on our blog!

-## Support
+# Support
 Join our [Slack community](http://slack.hypertrack.com) for instant responses, or interact with our growing [community](https://community.hypertrack.com).
 You can also email us at help@hypertrack.com.

-## Dependencies
+# Dependencies
 * [Google v7 appcompat library](https://developer.android.com/topic/libraries/support-library/packages.html#v7-appcompat)
 * [Google Design Support Library](https://developer.android.com/topic/libraries/support-library/packages.html#design)
 * [Google libphonenumber library](https://github.com/googlei18n/libphonenumber/)